jeremy93-2008/Tableau-v2/README.md

    Facilitate collaboration among team members by assigning tasks, leaving comments, and attaching files directly within the application.
 Keep communication centralized and enhance team productivity.

 ## Getting started

-> [!NOTE]
-> In current development stage, the application is not yet ready for production use.
+   In current development stage, the application is not yet ready for production use.
 However, you can still run the application locally to test out its features.

-...
-TODO ...

 ## Contributions
 Contributions are welcome!
 If you have ideas for new features, improvements, or bug fixes, please open an issue or submit a pull request.
 Let's build Tableau Kanban Board together!